 - Once an invite is received, the applicant has to decide whether to accept or decline within 10 days.

-- After the invite has been accepted, applicants will then need to apply for a work permit submitting completed forms and documents such as police certificates) and payment within 20 days.
+- After the invite has been accepted, applicants will then need to apply for a work permit submitting completed forms, documents (such as police certificates) and payment within 20 days.

 How to apply for the working holiday canada program